-Hull’s newly established Wolfson Palliative Care Research Centre will help people with life-limiting illnesses live as well as they can, and, when the time comes, give them control of symptoms and courage as they die.
+Hull’s Wolfson Palliative Care Research Centre helps people with life-limiting illnesses live as well as they can, and, when the time comes, give them control of symptoms and courage as they die.

 People with a life-limiting illness will no longer be allowed to slip through the care net – thanks to the work being carried out.

 The Wolfson Palliative Care Research Centre, which is part of the Primary Care and Palliative Care research group, forms part of the University of Hull’s £28m Health Campus.
 The Wolfson Foundation, a charity which supports excellence in medical research, awarded a £500,000 grant to the University to help fund the new £2.4m centre, to build on ongoing palliative care research conducted by Hull York Medical School, aiming to improve care for the terminally ill in the UK and further afield.